Marty Hurley: My Journey To My First Cape Epic Finish Line

 Taking on the Cape Epic takes more than fitness — it takes preparation.
 Finding a balance between life, work, training and racing.
 Planning your nutrition and fuelling.
 Choosing and maintaining the right equipment.
 Getting familiar with the route demands and thinking through your pacing.
 Training for the heat.
 Sorting your gear and logistics.
 Being mentally ready.
 And showing up with a whole lot of heart.

-You’re capable of more than you think.
+You’re capable of more than you realize — let's get started!

 -

+Images courtesy of riders.
+Thank you for reading.
 If you found this useful, feel free to share it.